franok/guide-aws-mc-server/readme.md

 * https://dev.bukkit.org/projects/worldedit
 * https://dev.bukkit.org/projects/worldguard

-download via wget/curl not possible due to redirects, so download via browser and copy the jar files into the s3 bucket web interface, into the server's plugins/ folder (e.g. use `scp` command)
+Download via wget/curl not possible due to redirects, so download via browser and copy the jar files into the s3 bucket web interface, into the server's plugins/ folder (e.g. use `scp` command)

-## operations
+## Operations

 ### managing the ec2 instance